Finneasles/ludo-rooms/README.md

 yarn dev
 ```

-Navigate back to the current repository, then run the client to test the server:
+### Running the client

+From the root directory, run:

 ```bash
 npm run dev